chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

+- [ ] feat: Add "from None" to exception if no err is provided, modify if "err/" or so is added later
 - [ ] feat: When suggesting the expected type and it is an inner class, reference it using outer_class.inner_class syntax, recursively
 - [ ] feat: "Choose implementation" should search in class names, as well.